Louis Dreyfus Company

 -

-The company commits to achieve 100% traceability to mill for direct and indirect sourcing by 2022.
+The company commits to achieving 100% traceability to mill level by the year 2027.

 -